What is the free electricity allowance?

 Am I eligible for the free electricity allowance?

-The free electricity allowance is available to everyone over 70 and to people under 70 in certain circumstances.
+The free electricity allowance is available to everyone over 70.
 The payment isn't means-tested and you don't need to be receiving a State pension in order to get it.

 People under 70